 By Gavin Cleaver

-The Eight Best Shows in DFW This Week
+The Best Concerts in Dallas This Week, 10/20-10/26

 Regular Unfair Park readers will already be hip to this news: In a press release sent out early this morning, KERA announced both the name (KKXT) and start-date (Monday, November 9) for the new all-music public radio station it'll be broadcasting on 91.7 FM.